DronePayloadTeam3/drone-design-analysis/README.md

 # How to Download the CAD Files

 1. Open the **CAD-Designs** folder.
-2. Select the desired STL file.
+2. Select the desired STEP or STL file.
 3. Click **Download Raw File** (download icon) in the upper-right corner.
 4. Alternatively, right-click **Raw** and choose **Save Link As...**